solenya-group/solenya/README.md

 # Serialization

-It's useful to be able to serialize your application to local storage.
-This means users can refresh without losing their data, which is also great during development.
+Sometimes you want to serialize your application to local storage.

 To save our application with each update, we set the app `autosave` property on the app's `storage` object to `true`: